 Ciroc Vodka is the standard, flavorless version.
 Released in 2003, it has been known as a luxury vodka ever since.
 Compared to other vodka brans like Crystal Head Vodka or Smirnoff, Ciroc Vodka ranks high in terms of luxury.

-Unlike most vodka that’s made of grains, Ciroc Vodka is distilled from grapes, giving it a totally unique flavor.
+Unlike most vodka that’s made of grains or potatoes, Ciroc Vodka is distilled from grapes, giving it a totally unique flavor.
 Despite this, it’s still “flavorless”.
 Rather than giving it a full-on flavor, the grapes only create a slight, fruity hint when you drink it.

 Above all, Ciroc Vodka is impeccably smooth.
 It’s distilled five times and bottled at 80-proof, making it one of the smoothest vodkas on the market.